-- In v.25 Paul tells us that the rejection of God's control of our lives leads inevitably to counterfeit "god-construction." - a) We cannot simply deny the glory of God (v.21); we must "exchange the glory of God" for the glory of something else.
-We must glorify something. - b) We must worship, adore, and build our lives on something as an ultimate value. - c) Since we were created for worship, we cannot eliminate God without creating God-substitutes. - Because God created the world, all created things have some of God's glory in them, of course, so it is possible to find these things great, wonderful and admirable. - The problem comes from giving any created thing inordinate affection-affection that is ultimate, like that which we owe God.
+In v.25 Paul tells us that the rejection of God's control of our lives leads inevitably to counterfeit god-construction.
+We cannot simply deny the glory of God (v.21) we must "exchange the glory of God" for the glory of something else.
+We must glorify something.
+We must worship, adore, and build our lives on something as an ultimate value.
+Since we were created for worship, we cannot eliminate God without creating God-substitutes.
+Because God created the world, all created things have some of God's glory in them, of course, so it is possible to find these things great, wonderful, and admirable.
+The problem comes from giving any created thing inordinate affection--affection that is ultimate, like that which we owe God.

-3. V. 24-25 - What are some of the results of idolatry in our lives?
+3. v.24-25.
+What are some of the results of idolatry in our lives?

 The first result is deception.
+"They exchanged the truth of God for a lie." (v.25) Compare this with v.21, where it says that as a result of rejecting God "their thinking became futile and their foolish hearts were darkened."
+Each life is distorted by a major "life Lie."
+At the base of every one of our life choices, our emotional structure, and our personality is a false belief system centered on some idol--that something besides God can give us the life and joy that only God can give.
+We look to something besides Jesus to be our "savior," our "righteousness," that which makes us good and acceptable.
+Of course, no created thing can possibly have this kind of power--it can never satisfy.
+But we live in denial of this.
+Thus every idol leads us to create a 'delusional field,' spinning out a whole set of false definitions of success and failure and happiness and sadness and worth.
+Our hearts operate off of deep false beliefs such as "if I can just achieve then my life will be valid" or "since I have lost or failed now I can never be happy or forgiven."

-- "They exchanged the truth of God for a lie" (v.25).
-Compare this with v.21, where it says that as a result of rejecting God "their thinking became futile and their foolish hearts were darkened." - Each life is distorted by a major "life lie." - a) At the base of every one of our life choices, our emotional structure, and our personality is a false belief system centered on some idol, something besides God that we think can give us the life and joy that only God can give. - b) We look to something besides Jesus to be our "savior," our "righteousness," that which makes us good and acceptable. - c) Of course, no created thing can possibly have this kind of power; it can never satisfy.
-But we live in denial of this. - d) Thus every idol leads us to create a delusional field, spinning out a whole set of false definitions of success and failure and happiness and sadness and worth. - e) Our hearts operate off of deep false beliefs such as, "If I can just achieve , then my life will be valid" or "Since I have lost or failed , now I can never be happy or forgiven." - Paul shows how comprehensive this delusion, blindness and deception can be. - a) It consists of intellectual confusion and frustration (v.21 "futile reasoning") - because to deny the supremacy of the true God requires holding to many intellectual non-sequiturs and the suppression of truth. - b) But it also consists of emotional confusion and frustration (v.21 "darkened hearts") because the heart and desires were originally built for God and nothing put on the throne of the heart will satisfy them. - c) Our hearts will constantly be a churning mix of anxiety, anger, despondency, and boredom (see quote by T. Oden below). - d) Yet we will never blame the idol itself.
+Paul shows how comprehensive this delusion, blindness, and deception is.
+It consists of a) intellectual confusion and frustration--(v.21-"futile reasoning")--because to deny the supremacy of the true God requires holding to many intellectual non sequiturs and the suppression of truth.
+But it also consists of b) emotional confusion and frustration (v.21-"darkened hearts") because the heart and desires were originally built for God and nothing put on the throne of the heart will satisfy them.
+Our hearts will constantly be a churning mix of anxiety, anger, despondency, and boredom (see quote by T.Oden below.)
+Yet we will never blame the idol itself.
 We will blame God, the world, our own failures, or the failure of others.